 Order The Art of Extract Making.
-The first professionally published extract-making book of its kind will begin shipping in October, 2023.
+The first professionally published extract-making book of its kind.
 Includes 40 recipes and a free extract-making journal.

 Pure vanilla extract is derived from vanilla bean essential oils.
 By submersing a vanilla bean in alcohol, the essential oil is extracted.
 Sounds easy, right?
 Well, there is a trick or two that will ensure the best possible outcome.
 Let's go through several critical steps together.

 Here's a quick summary of how to make your first vanilla extract, and if you want more details you can continue reading more below:

 - Choose your vanilla beans.
 (Different origins will have different tastes)